For This Hollywood Director…

 When her most recent project, Pioneers in Skirts brought her back to North Carolina for an interview with the UNC women’s basketball head coach Sylvia Hatchell in 2013, she saw an opportunity to weave together her two homes.

-Splitting time between two coasts presented a few interesting problems for Ashley; namely where to live and how to afford it.
-She juggles freelance writing, directing and production sound recording with paying rent on her Koreatown apartment and scraping together funds for plane tickets with an unusual cheer.
+But splitting time between two coasts presented a few interesting problems for Ashley; namely where to live and how to afford it.
+She juggles freelance writing, directing and production sound recording with paying rent on her LA Koreatown apartment and scraping together funds for plane tickets with an unusual cheer.

 “You have to make it your new normal, and elevate yourself.
 If you think about the amount of work this all requires then you’ll be overwhelmed.
 So you just make it a part of your daily life.”
 According to Ashley, the benefits of being bi-coastal are worth the long hours.